Orion Crew Exploration Vehicle

 DDT&E work was estimated to occur from Sept.
 8, 2006, through Sept.
 7, 2013.
 The estimated value was $3.9 billion.
 Production and sustaining engineering activities are contract options that would allow NASA to obtain additional vehicles as needed.
 Delivery orders over and above those in the DDT&E portion would specify the number of spacecraft to be produced and the schedule on which they should be delivered.
 Post-development spacecraft delivery orders may begin as early as Sept.
 8, 2009, through Sept.
 7, 2019, if all options are exercised.
 The estimated value of these orders was negotiated based on future manifest requirements and knowledge gained through the DDT&E process and was estimated not to exceed $3.5 billion.
 Sustaining engineering work would be assigned through task orders.
 The work was expected to occur from Sept.
 8, 2009, through Sept.
 7, 2019, with an estimated value of $750 million, if all options are exercised.

-The Orion crew exploration vehicle will be launched into Earth’s orbit by the Ares I crew launch vehicle.
+The Orion crew exploration vehicle would be launched into Earth’s orbit by the Ares I crew launch vehicle.
 The Ares I first stage is a five-segment, reusable solid rocket and an upper stage powered by a J–2X engine.
 To maximize crew safety, Orion has incorporated a launch abort system to carry the crew safely away from possible life-threatening scenarios.